Brzeg: History of the Jewish population

-As the town was situated on the commercial route to Wrotizla, in which a colony of Jews had long resided, Jews settled there about 1324.
-The Jewish community of Brieg had its separate place of worship from early times.
-In 1358 Jews lent money to local noblemen and the duke of Brieg, Ludwig I, who granted the Jews freedom of movement in the duchy in that year.
+As the town was situated on the commercial route to Wrocław, in which a colony of Jews had long resided, Jews settled there about 1324.
+The Jewish community of Brzeg had its separate place of worship from early times.
+In 1358 Jews lent money to local noblemen and the duke of Brzeg, Ludwig I, who granted the Jews freedom of movement in the duchy in that year.
 In the 14th century the Jews of Brieg were persecuted on account of their usurious practices; one outbreak of such violence occurred in 1362.
-In 1392 it was claimed that all debts of the duke had been discharged by the payments to a Jew of Brieg (Jacob, the son of Moses), of a certificate of indebtedness.
-In 1398 the Brieg Jews bought a letter of protection from the duke, whereby they were guaranteed the peaceful possession of their privileges.
+In 1392 it was claimed that all debts of the duke had been discharged by the payments to a Jew of Brzeg (Jacob, the son of Moses), of a certificate of indebtedness.
+In 1398 the Brzeg Jews bought a letter of protection from the duke, whereby they were guaranteed the peaceful possession of their privileges.
 But in 1401 they were driven from the city, except Jacob and Seman von Reichenbach, who had received a patent of protection from the duke's council for six years from May 1, 1399.
 In 1423, duke Ludwig II granted the Jews rights of residence on payment of an annual tax of 20 gulden, but they were expelled from the duchies of Brieg and Liegnitz in 1453 as a result of the inflammatory preachings of the Franciscan John Capistrano.
 Solomo, a capitalist, lent large sums of money to royal houses in the 15th century.
 In the 16th century, one of the local Jews served as a physician to the duke of Brieg.

-With the decline of Breslau as a trade center, the Jews of Brieg became little more than an isolated community; and in modern times they shared the lot of the other Silesian Jews.
+With the decline of Wrocław as a trade center, the Jews of Brieg became little more than an isolated community; and in modern times they shared the lot of the other Silesian Jews.
 They carried on insignificant trade operations as a rule.
 The conquest of Silesia by Frederick the Great brought but slight change in their condition.

 A synagogue was built in Brieg in 1799, and a rabbi was first appointed in 1816.
 The Jewish population numbered 156 in 1785; 376 in 1843; 282 in 1913; 255 in 1933; and 123 in 1939.
-In the Kristallnacht pogroms of 1938 the interior of the synagogue was completely demolished and the Torah scrolls publicly burned; numerous shops were ransacked.
+In the Kristallnacht pogroms of 1938 under Nazi Germany the interior of the synagogue was completely demolished and the Torah scrolls publicly burned; numerous shops were ransacked.
+During World War II, from 1940 to 1944, the Germans operated a forced labour camp for Jewish men in the town.
 The community was not reestablished after the Holocaust.